With companies generating more data than ever, Data Science has become an essential part of their business models.

 Introduction to Data Science

 Data Science, in simple terms, is the field where Computer Science meets Statistics.
-In Data Science, we use scientific methods to turn data into values by asking the right questions, creating hypotheses, and devising experiments to test these hypotheses.
-These experiments eventually result in conclusions, discoveries, and inventions.
-In the case of Artificial Intelligence and Machine Learning, these result in Predictive and Prescriptive Models, which help you extract meaningful insights from your data and make strategic decisions for your business.
+We use scientific methods to turn data into values by asking questions, creating hypotheses, and devising experiments.

 Introduction to Microsoft Azure Data Science

-Doesn’t this sound like a very complicated task to piece everything together and get your model up and running?
+Doesn’t this sound like a highly complex task to piece everything together and get your model up and running?

 - Data Preparation: This involves extracting operational data from multiple data sources and cleaning it to build a Predictive Model.

-- Building Predictive Models: This involves developing a Predictive Model in accordance with the data that you have collected.
-This is to find meaningful insights from the data.
+- Building Predictive Models: This involves developing a Predictive Model according to the data you have collected to find meaningful insights.